The Right Phone Holder, by Where It Mounts

 Verdict: Good value if the recliner arm is within the 3-inch limit.
 Slightly less adjustable than the AboveTEK.

-Check Price on Amazonopen_in_newBest Phone Stand for a Desk or Table
+Check Price on Amazonopen_in_newOn a Desk or Kitchen Table

 Lamicall Adjustable Phone Stand